benjivesterby/teleport_exercise/docs/design.md

 create the CA certificate and the client certificates.
 It will be hard-coded with a set of certificates for testing, including different organizations and units.

+>Certificates will be RSA keys with a 4096 bit key length.

 Here is an example of a certificate setup: